beancount/docs/docs/beancount_language_syntax.md

 And your use of currencies can get quite creative: you can create a currency for your home, for example (e.g. `MYLOFT`), a currency to count accumulated vacation hours (`VACHR`), or a currency to count potential contributions to your retirement accounts allowed annually (`IRAUSD`).
 You can actually solve many problems this way.
 The [<span class="underline">cookbook</span>](command_line_accounting_cookbook.md) describes many such concrete examples.

 Beancount does not support the dollar sign syntax, e.g., “$120.00”.
-You should always use symbols for currencies in your input file.
+You should always use names for currencies in your input file.
 This makes the input more regular and is a design choice.
 For monetary units, I suggest that you use the standard [<span class="underline">ISO 4217 currency code</span>](http://en.wikipedia.org/wiki/ISO_4217#Active_codes) as a guideline; these quickly become familiar.
-However, you may include some other characters in currency names, like underscores (\_) or dashes (-), but no spaces.
+However, as detailed above, you may include some other characters in currency names, like underscores (\_), dashes (-), periods (.), or apostrophes (‘), but no spaces.

 Finally, you will notice that there exists a “`commodity`” directive that can be used to declare currencies.
 It is entirely optional: currencies come into being as you use them.
 The purpose of the directive is simply to attach metadata to it.